firecracker-microvm/firecracker/docs/devctr-image.md

 ## What's the Container Image?

-Firecracker uses a [Docker container](https://www.docker.com/) to standardize the build process.
+Firecracker uses a [OCI container](https://www.opencontainers.org/) to standardize the build process.
+The build tools will work with either a Docker daemon running or Podman installed.
 This also fixes the build tools and dependencies to specific versions.
 Every once in a while, something needs to be updated.
-To do this, a new container image needs to be built locally, then published to the Docker registry.
+To do this, a new container image needs to be built locally, then published to the docker.io registry.
 The Firecracker CI suite must also be updated to use the new image.

 ## Prerequisites

-1. A Docker account.
+1. A Docker Hub account.
 You must create this by yourself on [Docker hub](https://hub.docker.com/).
 1. Access to the
    [`fcuvm` Docker organization](https://cloud.docker.com/u/fcuvm/).
-1. The `docker` package installed locally.
+1. The `docker` or `podman` package installed locally.
 You should already have this if you've ever built Firecracker from source.
-1. Access to both an `x86_64` and `aarch64` machines to build the container images.
+1. Access to one or both an `x86_64` and `aarch64` machines to build the container images.

 ## Steps